sookinoby/sentiment-analysis2/README.md

-# Sentiment analysis using MXNet
+# Sentiment analysis using Apache MXNet

 Sentiment analysis is a common task in the data-science world.
 A company may want to monitor mentions of its products on Twitter or Facebook in order to detect (and resolve!) customer satisfaction issues proactively.
 But human language is rich and complex; there are myriad ways to feel positive or negative emotion about something—and for each of those feelings there are in turn many ways to express that feeling!
 Among [machine learning technique for sentiment analysis](http://www.sciencedirect.com/science/article/pii/S2090447914000550), deep learning has proven to excel at making sense of these complex inputs.

-In this notebook, we are going to classify sentiment by building a neural network using Apache MXNet.
+In this tutorial, we are going to classify sentiment by building a neural network using Apache MXNet.
 Ultimately, we'll build up to a classifier that can take the text of a brief movie review as input and try to identify it and express a positive or negative opinion about the movie.
-We will start with a simple dense model and then build a model similar to the convolutional architecture described in [ this paper by Yoon Kim](https://arxiv.org/abs/1408.5882).
+We will start with a simple dense model and then build a model similar to the convolutional architecture described in [this paper by Yoon Kim](https://arxiv.org/abs/1408.5882).
 We will also visualize the output using [t-nse](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), a visualization technique for high dimensional data.
 Finally, we will use transfer learning to use the pre-built embedding [glove](https://nlp.stanford.edu/projects/glove/) in our neural network to classify sentences.
+Although there are many deep learning frameworks like TensorFlow, Keras, Torch, and Caffe, Apache MXNet is gaining popularity due to its flexibility and scalability across multiple GPUs.

-Although there are many deep learning frameworks like TensorFlow, Keras, Torch, and Caffee, MXNet is gaining popularity due to its flexibility and scalability across multiple GPUs.
+I encourage you to download [the notebook](https://github.com/sookinoby/sentiment-analysis2/blob/master/mxnet_sentiment_analysis.ipynb) where we've created and run all this code, and play with it!
+Adjust the hyperparameters and experiment with different approaches to neural network architecture or data preparation—and see if you can beat our accuracy.

 This notebook expects you to have a basic understanding of convolution operation, neural networks, activation units, gradient descent, and NumPy.